 However, as you can hack into the brains of people, whether they’re dead or alive, you usually get taken to different areas as you access their memories.
 The majority of the gameplay consists of you analyzing different clues, hacking into different people, and trying to piece everything together.

 But the creepiness and the true horror of the game build up with the beautiful yet eerie environment designs.
 From creepy visions to cramped areas, you’ll always feel uneasy as you investigate foreign areas.
 All of that is backed up with music that builds up great tension.

 Because there’s no combat in the game, the enemies that you do encounter tend to be in stealth sections, observer truly is a great sci-fi horror game that you can try out, especially if you’re tired of the typical horror elements.
-And if you’re a fan of racing games, then you definitely need to check out: BEST Need For Speed Games.

 Little Nightmares 2